getsolus/help-center-docs/docs/packaging/prepare-for-packaging.md

 sidebar_position: 1
 ---

-# Prepare for Packaging
+# Prepare for packaging

-## Switch to the Unstable Repository
+## Switch to the Unstable repository

 Packages need to be built and tested against the "unstable" repository.
 If you don't want to switch your primary system to unstable, you can do your packaging work in a VM.
 We have Virtual Machine Manager in the repos.

 Refer to [Repository Management](/docs/user/package-management/repo-management) to see how to add and switch to unstable.

-## Setting up the Packager file
+## Setting up the packager file

 In order to utilize the build system, you must first set up a configuration file that has your packager details.